Looking for a Fun Trunk or Treat Idea for Halloween? Recreate Our Colorful 1960s-Inspired Theme

 As part of this tradition, families choose a theme for their car and decorate the trunk accordingly.
 And there is really no limit when it comes to themes: Traditional motifs with black and orange colors, swashbuckling pirates with chests of treasure, silly monsters—everything goes.

 History is always a wonderful place to draw inspiration, and our kids have been immersed in learning about political activism and the hippie movement of the 1960s, so we thought a "Peace of Candy" theme would be fun.

 Pictured above, this dreamy balloon garland made with various sizes of balloons and balloon tape adds huge visual interest and really adds to the décor.
 Oversized paper daisies and takeaway bouquets add to the vibe, and a row of little flower pots are each filled to the brim with candy as easy grab-and-go treats.

 How to Plan a Trunk-or-Treat

-To arrange your own trunk-or-treat gathering, get in contact with your family and quarantine pod and set a date, time, and place to hold the celebration.
+To arrange your own trunk-or-treat gathering, get in contact with your family and friends and set a date, time, and place to hold the celebration.
 A parking lot is ideal but a large yard or field works well, too.
-Discuss any themes you want to avoid, social distancing and safety practices, including any pre-event quarantine or testing plans, and any allergies or dietary needs of the children who are attending the event.
+Discuss any themes you want to avoid and safety practices, including any allergies or dietary needs of the children who are attending the event.